Dominion: Definition

 Under the British North America Act 1867, the partially self-governing colonies of British North America were united into the Dominion of Canada.
 The new federal and provincial governments split considerable local powers, but Britain retained legislative supremacy, controlled trade, and international policy.
 At the 1907 Imperial Conference, the self-governing polities of Canada and the Commonwealth of Australia were referred to collectively as Dominions for the first time.
 Two other self-governing colonies—New Zealand and Newfoundland—were referred to as dominions later that same year.
 These were followed by the Union of South Africa in 1910.
 The Order in Council annexing the island of Cyprus in 1914 declared that, from 5 November 1914, the island "shall be annexed to and form part of His Majesty's dominions".
 Nonetheless, the dominions entered World War I as part of the British Empire and not as separate sovereign states.

-Dominion status was formally accorded to Australia, Canada, the Irish Free State, New Zealand, Newfoundland, and South Africa and at the 1926 Imperial Conference to designate "autonomous communities within the British Empire, equal in status, in no way subordinate one to another in any aspect of their domestic or external affairs, though united by a common allegiance to the Crown and freely associated as members of the British Commonwealth of Nations".
+Dominion status was formally recognised for Australia, Canada, the Irish Free State, New Zealand, Newfoundland, and South Africa at the 1926 Imperial Conference to designate "autonomous communities within the British Empire, equal in status, in no way subordinate one to another in any aspect of their domestic or external affairs, though united by a common allegiance to the Crown and freely associated as members of the British Commonwealth of Nations".

 The British government of Lloyd George had emphasised the use of the capital "D" when referring to the Irish Free State in the Anglo-Irish Treaty to assure it the same constitutional status in order to avoid confusion with the wider term "His Majesty's dominions", which referred to the British Empire as a whole.
-At the time of the founding of the League of Nations in 1924, the League Covenant made provision for the admission of any "fully self-governing state, Dominion, or Colony", the implication being that "Dominion status was something between that of a colony and a state".
+At the time of the founding of the League of Nations in 1919, the League Covenant made provision for the admission of any "fully self-governing state, Dominion, or Colony", the implication being that "Dominion status was something between that of a colony and a state".

-With the adoption of the Statute of Westminster 1931, Britain and the Dominions (except Newfoundland) formed the British Commonwealth of Nations.
+With the adoption of the Statute of Westminster 1931, Britain and the Dominions formed the British Commonwealth of Nations.

 Dominions asserted full legislative independence, with direct access to the monarch as head of state previously reserved only for British governments.
 It also recognised autonomy in foreign affairs, including participation as autonomous countries in the League of Nations with full power over appointing ambassadors to other countries.

 Following World War II, the changes in the constitutional relationship between the countries that continued to share a common sovereign with the United Kingdom led to the upper case term Dominion falling out of use.
 The Dominions Office was formally changed to the Commonwealth Relations Office in 1947.